accuknox/help/docs/how-to/cluster-offboarding.md

+---
+title: Cluster Offboarding
+description: This guide outlines the steps for offboarding a cluster from AccuKnox SaaS.
+---

 # Cluster Offboarding

 This guide outlines the steps for offboarding a cluster from AccuKnox SaaS.
 The process involves uninstalling the agents from the cluster and deleting the cluster from AccuKnox SaaS.